“Practice Makes Perfect!”

 Divide the team up by position into as many groups as possible based on the number of coaches available.
 Each group should be taken to a specific corner of the field.
 When you blow the whistle and say “Individual Techniques” the players should immediately run to their corner of the field without hesitation.

 Your team will gain 10 minutes of solid practice time if you are able to transition your players from one Training Block to the next quickly.
 This practice transition speed will increase with consistency.
-During this block it is important to rotate the players throug a number of position specific drills.
+During this block it is important to rotate the players through a number of position specific football drills.

 This is technical coaching; the nitty-gritty of each position needs to be taught.
 This is the time to get players excited about their position, make sure they clearly understand their responsibilities and role on the team.